DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 You can only apply for your first instalment of the IRP when you start your teaching job.
 This is because eligibility requirement checks can only be completed after you’ve arrived in England.

+You can apply for the second IRP instalment once you have completed consecutive terms of employment as a teacher which will be from September 2025 at the earliest.
 You’ll be paid the first and second instalments of the IRP after your eligibility checks are completed.
 We cannot guarantee an exact payment date.

 To be paid the IRP, you must have a UK bank account in your name (this can be digital).
 The IRP cannot be paid into a building society account.